 Active in Los Angeles, Calif.

-Biographical/Historical Note: Leonard Castellanos is the director of the Mechicano Art Center, Los Angeles, Calif.
+Biographical/Historical Note: Leonard Castellanos is the director of the Mechicano Art Center, Los Angeles, California.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.